 The route provides a rich history of Native Americans, fur trappers, explorers, waterway adventures, and Chicago gangsters.
-Not to mention that Abraham Lincoln started his career in Springfield, practicing law and stayed there until he left to serve as President of the United States during one of the worst times in U.S. history.
-When Lincoln was assassinated, his remains were returned to Springfield and his tomb and former home are among the state’s most visited attractions.
+Not to mention that Abraham Lincoln started his career in Springfield, practicing law, and stayed there until he left to serve as President of the United States during one of the worst times in U.S. history.
+When Lincoln was assassinated, his remains were returned to Springfield, and his tomb and former home are among the state’s most visited attractions.

 Route 66 through Illinois provides everything from culture and sophistication, to winding roads with seemingly endless rows of corn, to small towns with numerous vintage gas stations, motor courts, and cafes.

-The vintage highway generally follows Interstate-55 all the way to St. Louis, Missouri, crisscrossing the interstate, and meandering into the many small towns along the route.
-The State of Illinois has done a very good job of posting Route 66 with clearly marked signs, directing travelers when the road turns in the small towns and country roads.
+The vintage highway generally follows Interstate-55 to St. Louis, Missouri, crisscrossing the interstate and meandering into the many small towns along the route.
+The State of Illinois has done a good job of posting Route 66 with clearly marked signs, directing travelers when the road turns in the small towns and country roads.
 Many of the signs include both the new and old alignments.
 You will notice along your journey several sections where traces of no longer travelable old alignments appear on either side of the interstate.
 In other places, there are portions of the original road that are gravel but are still passable.

 On January 17, 1977, the original signs came down along the Mother Road in Illinois, replaced by the super-highway Interstate 55.
 But, as we all know, this piece of Route 66, as well as all of the rest, was not that easily forgotten.